Documentation Index

 - Session data is only stored if

-- Authentication uses constant-time comparisons where possible
+rememberoption is enabled - Authentication uses constant-time comparisons where possible